Many online private pilot ground school courses exist, and selecting the right one is strenuous for student pilots on a budget.

 And during the night, your route may be pitch black.

 So if you do not learn how to navigate your airplane in the sky, you cannot reach your destination.

-At night, without visual references outside and the inability to use the VOR, you will lose course quickly.
+You will lose course quickly at night without visual references outside and the inability to use the VOy.

 Therefore Chapter 9 will explain:

 - Rhumb lines & great circle routes;

 - Compass construction;